 Thursdays, 6:00 – 7:30 p.m.

 This group aims to explore how substance use and risk taking may arise from the circumstances of one’s life or nature and how these behaviors relate to other life issues.
-Members will learn to assess harm, come to terms with ambivalent feelings about change, set harm reduction goals, and develop an individual plan for positive growth.
+Members will learn to assess harm, come to terms with ambivalent feelings about change, set harm reduction goals, and develop an individual plan for developing one’s ideal relationship to substances and working toward other important personal goals.
+Common themes include emotion management, relationships, effective communication, and learning a variety of skills and strategies for making positive behavior change including mindfulness, urge surfing, and embracing ambivalence.

 Thursdays, 6:00 – 7:30 p.m.